 There are 21 symptoms of anxiety listed on the BAI, and the individual will be asked to rate how frequently they’ve experienced each within the past week on a four-point scale.
 Then, the numbers for each item are added, and the total score indicates the intensity or level of anxiety a person is currently experiencing.

 Who can administer the Beck Anxiety Inventory?

-Mental health therapists and counselors, psychiatrists, and primary care physicians are some of the professionals who can administer the BAI.
-You can even administer it yourself.
-The BAI can be found online for free.
+Therapists, counselors, psychiatrists, and primary care physicians are some of the professionals who can administer the BAI.
+You can also administer it yourself.